MindsightCo/mindsight-django-hotpath/README.md

 ### Options

+- `MINDSIGHT_ENVIRONMENT`
+  - Default: `'production'`
+  - Deployment environment your program is running in.
+Change this if you have multiple environments you want to measure independently.
 - `MINDSIGHT_SEND_AFTER`
   - Default: `100`
   - Number of measurements to cache before sending data to the [Mindsight Agent](https://github.com/MindsightCo/hotpath-agent).